artisticMink/anlatan-nai-extras/README.md

+# This extension is now outdated.
+### Most of what this extension does can now be done via Advanced Formatting directly in SillyTavern.
+The formatting tips in this readme still apply to Clio and Kayra , but only in limited capacity for Erato.

 # Extra settings for NovelAI in SillyTavern

 NovelAI's Clio and Kayra models benefit from a context that is tailored to a specific story.
 With this extension, the composition of the context is placed in a location below the model parameters and allows for a more precise composition as well as binding a composition to a character.